-We've heard that "he who laughs, lasts," and I believe it. with whom you can't help but be silly?
+We've heard that "he who laughs, lasts," and I believe it.

+with whom you can't help but be silly?
 Are there certain movies that have you rolling?
 What games make you laugh till your sides ache?
 Uproarious laughter cannot be called forth on demand, but when the conditions are right, it does seem to appear.
 So build those conditions for yourself soon, and regularly.
 Laugh long and last!

-Laughter is the spark of the soul.

-~ Author Unknown
+Laughter is the spark of the soul. ~ Author Unknown Action: What is your personal source of laughter?
 What truly entertains you?
 Find out and declare it to those you spend your time with.

-The universe is laughing.
+Friday : The universe is laughing.
 Is it laughing at you or with you?
 What if all our challenges, all the things in life that we claim we have to face with grim resolution, are actually the signs that a higher power is tickling our ribs?
-Julia Sweeney's one-woman show "God Said Ha!" won the Golden Space Needle for Best Picture at the 1998 Seattle International Film Festival because the Saturday Night Live alumna shared her personal story of divorce, cancer, and family challenges...some of the more "serious" circumstances one can face...with such tenderness and humor.
+Julia Sweeney's one-woman show "God Said Ha!" won the Golden Space Needle for Best Picture at the 1998 Seattle International Film Festival because the Saturday Night Live alumna shared her personal story of divorce, cancer, and family challengessome of the more "serious" circumstances one can facewith such tenderness and humor.
 People sometimes use the term "no laughing matter" when they speak of an issue of great import.
 But, perhaps, as Julia Sweeney advocates, these are opportunities to recognize the universe's marvelous sense of humor, even in the midst of our individual tragedies.

-tion: What challe nges are "t tickling " you right i 10W?
+Action: What challenges are "tickling" you right now?
+Saturday: What's your idea of a good time?
+Do you know what's most fun for you?
+Do you do the things that are REALLY your idea of a good time?
+Even in our "free time," it seems that many of us simply go through the motions.
+"Wanna go out to dinner again?" we mumble to our partners or friends.
+"Howzabouta movie after?" they mutter back.
+And so it goes...a string of forgettable evenings of "entertainment."